SystemSculpt/obsidian_llm_testing/README.md

 4. Use the "Generate Text!" command from Text Generator, either via command palette or your designated hotkey.
 5. Copy the generated answer once your LLM is finished processing into the test sheet.
 6. Rinse and repeat for all the questions.
-7. Reference the completed test sheet vs. the [[./LLM Test Answer Sheet]] and see how many it got correct.
+7. Reference the completed test sheet vs. the `LLM Test Answer Sheet` and see how many it got correct.
-8. Suggestion: name the test sheet as the model name and then the total score at the end (ex.
-Zephyr 7B 8-20)
+8. Suggestion: name the test sheet as the model name and then the total score at the end (ex. `Zephyr 7B 8-20`)

 ## Contribution